 - Those who struggle with meditation

-– Anyone who seeks insight into the depth of yogic teachings on the quest for happiness and well being
+- Anyone seeking insight into the heart of yogic teachings on the quest for happiness and well being

 “This training is really the culmination of 28 years of personal practice in yoga nidrā, meditation, yoga, and in the study of yogic philosophy and psychology.
 My aim with this training is to offer the most potent teachings and techniques to provide one with the capacity to transform their own life, and a skill set to support others in the transformation process.
 It is with great enthusiasm that I share this training in hopes of empowering others with the gems of wisdom and insight that have supported me, and so many others, so immensely in the healing and growth process our the path of rediscovering our essential nature.” – Jeremy Wolf

 Jeremy Wolf is a yoga and meditation teacher, reiki healer, DJ and music producer.
 He received his 200hr level certification in 2006 in Nasik, India and completed Rod Stryker’s 500hr Parayoga program in the spring of 2013.
 He is formally trained in the Bihar (Satyananda), Himalayan (Swami Rama), iRest (Richard Miller), Amrit Method (Amrit Desai), ParaYoga (Rod Stryker) and Indu Arora styles of Yoga Nidrā.
 Jeremy leads workshops, teacher trainings, weekend immersions, retreats, and teaches weekly classes (currently online).
 He has been leading Comprehensive Yoga Nidrā Teacher Trainings in the US and internationally since 2014.

 *This training will count as Yoga Alliance CEU’s